Charles-Schleich/emsdk-cpp-callbacks/README.md

   - The compiling the typescript interface to Javascript, and exporting a types declaration file.
   - Webpack to package

+> :warning: **WARNING** :warning: : Important Info regarding embind and Threads
+embind referes to JS objects which cannot be shared between threads.
+Basically, embind only works on a per-thread bases.
+If you want to proxy work to other threads it cannot involved embind object.

 ## Running the Examples